DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/epilogue.md

 - To Schultz Resistance Army that fought against cryptids west of Federation;
 - To Yurun Resistance Army that fought against spirits south of Federation;
-- To Io Resistance Army that fought against foreign gods east of Federation.
+- To Io Resistance Army that fought against sidhes east of Federation.

 Through Resistance Army, the news of Vanessa's fall will spread among humans on these territories.